NYPL/digpres/docs/staff/security.md

 * write access: restricted to the Digital Preservation team and additional users, as needed
 * admin access: restricted to staff on the program of primary developers/users

-All shared code respositories must require review before approval and merging of pull requests.
+All shared code repositories must require review before approval and merging of pull requests.

 ## Audit